lffg-archive/old--eslint-config-lffg/README.md

 "eslint.autoFixOnSave": true,

-// [!]
-Yarn:
+// 🛑 If you're using Yarn:
 "eslint.packageManager": "yarn",

-// Optional BUT IMPORTANT: If you have the prettier extension enabled for other languages like CSS and HTML, turn it off for JS since we are doing it through ESLint already.
+// 🛑 Optional BUT IMPORTANT: If you have the prettier extension enabled for other languages like CSS and HTML, turn it off for JS since we are doing it through ESLint already.
-"prettier.disableLanguages": ["javascript", "javascriptreact"],
+"prettier.disableLanguages": [
+  "javascript",
+  "javascriptreact",
+  "typescript",
+  "typescriptreact"
+],
 ```

 ## Extra Rules Configuration